-For the Woodland Turn-in Options, in addition to similar effects as those described for the Up-voltage works, specific effects could include:
+For the Woodland Turn-in options, in addition to similar effects as those described for the Up-voltage works, specific effects could include:

-- Option 1A: single OHL circuits, two corridors: - During construction: the likely use of local roads for access for construction vehicles and the requirement for piling for new foundations for the new OHLs, could create dust, noise and traffic impacts.
-In addition to this, temporary additional visual effects as a result of the construction works mean that there is potential for significant amenity effects. - During operation: whilst EirGrid aims, as far as is practical, to avoid residential properties, however the scattered nature of properties here means that it may prove difficult to identify a route for two OHL corridors, with the area to the south of the existing 400kV OHL being particularly constrained. - Option 1B: single UGC circuits, two corridors, it is assumed the cables cannot be installed in the local road network as the local roads are not wide enough to accommodate a 12m swathe: - During construction: two 12m swathes across grassland would be required; there is potential for amenity effects from dust, noise and traffic impacts during construction and as a result of stripped soil.
-There would be few visual impacts from this option. - During operation: there would be no amenity or health effects. - Option 1C: double circuit OHL, one corridor: - During construction, there would be similar impacts as for Option 1A, however with only one corridor they would be lower in magnitude. - During operation: if the new OHL were constructed to the south of the existing 400kV line it would be further away from sensitive landscapes but closer to a greater number of residential properties.
+- Woodland Option 1A: single OHL circuits, two corridors: - During construction: the likely use of local roads for access for construction vehicles and the requirement for piling for new foundations for the new OHLs, could create dust, noise, and traffic impacts.
+In addition to this, temporary additional visual effects as a result of the construction works mean that there is potential for significant amenity effects. - During operation: whilst EirGrid aims, as far as is practical, to avoid residential properties, the scattered nature of properties here means that it may prove difficult to identify a route for two OHL corridors, with the area to the south of the existing 400kV OHL being particularly constrained. - Woodland Option 1B: single UGC circuits, two corridors, it is assumed the cables cannot be installed in the local road network as the local roads are not wide enough to accommodate a 12m swathe: - During construction: two 12m swathes across grassland would be required; there is potential for amenity effects from dust, noise, and traffic impacts during construction and as a result of stripped soil.
+There would be few visual impacts from this option. - During operation: there would be no amenity or health effects. - Woodland Option 1C: double circuit OHL, one corridor: - During construction, there would be similar impacts as for Woodland Option 1A, however with only one corridor they would be lower in magnitude. - During operation: if the new OHL were constructed to the south of the existing 400kV line it would be further away from sensitive landscapes but closer to a greater number of residential properties.
 From an amenity perspective a route to the south would be of greater significance than a route to the north.

 There is potential for cumulative effects on the amenity of the area in close proximity to Woodland Substation, as a result of the other proposed electricity transmission projects.
 It is difficult to determine the extent of this at this stage.
 There are no timeframes for the construction of these projects, indeed some are still within the pre-planning phase.
-Two of the three projects are reinforcement or refurbishment; the North south interconnector is proposed to use the spare suspension arm of the double circuit towers of the existing 400kV OHL for its conductors.
-Notwithstanding this, if all projects were constructed at the same time the magnitude on the amenity of the local community would be high as a result of large amounts of construction traffic throughout all areas and potential noise at once.
-Furthermore, if the projects were constructed sequentially the magnitude on the amenity of the local community would still be considered as high due to construction traffic and also potential noise over a sequenced long period of time.
+Two of the three projects are reinforcement or refurbishment; the North South Interconnector is proposed to use the spare suspension arm of the double circuit towers of the existing 400kV OHL for its conductors.
+If all of the projects were constructed at the same time there would be a high magnitude impact on the amenity of the local community, particularly as a result of construction traffic on small local roads.
+However, even if the projects were constructed sequentially the magnitude of the impact on the amenity of the local community would still be considered high due to construction traffic and also potential noise over a long period of time.
+All of the projects proposed at the substation are EirGrid projects, however and the sequencing and mitigation for the likely impacts on the local community will be developed in detail during Steps 4 and 5 of this project to minimise disruption.

-For the up-voltage of the 220kV, effects on amenity and health are considered to have moderate risk.
+For the Up-voltage of the 220kV, effects on amenity and health are considered to have moderate risk.